scality/runner-manager/docs/development/testing.md

 The following type of tests wil be written:

-- Unit tests
+- Unit tests.
-- API tests
+- API tests.
-- Functional tests
+- Functional tests.

 Python dependencies for testing will be configured in the `dev` poetry group: